Live data from SA Health

 SA Health publishes a qualitative status indicator for each emergency department.
 'Normal' means the ED is operating within expected capacity.
 'Busy' indicates higher than usual patient volumes or longer waits.
 'Very Busy' signals significant delays and the ED is under considerable pressure.
 These are set by SA Health based on real-time operational data.

-What is the average wait time?
+What is the average wait time at SA EDs?

 The average wait time shown is the mean time (in minutes) that patients are currently waiting to be seen in each emergency department.
 This is published by SA Health and reflects the current state of the ED, not a historical average.